wangyg115/pyrite/docs/proxy.md

 # Proxy Config

-This is an example Nginx configuration to use with Galene and Pyrite:
+This is an example Nginx configuration to use with the Galène and Pyrite services that were previously installed.
+Free Let's encrypt certificates are used for the HTTPS connection.
+Checkout the [certbot](https://wiki.archlinux.org/title/Certbot) documentation on how to generate certificates for your own domain.

 ```bash
 server {